ajoshiusc/dr-csi-reg/docs/DOCUMENTATION.md

 When no template is specified:
 1. Finds all matching NIfTI files
 2. Sorts them alphabetically
-3. Selects the middle file (e.g., file 16 of 31)
+3. Selects the middle file (e.g., file N/2 of N total files)
 4. Uses this as the template for all registrations

 ### Example Output